Newport Pier: Newport Municipal Pier

 The current pier was reconstructed on the same site in 1940.
 Located at Oceanfront Boulevard and 21st Place, it is popular for angling, strolling and dining.
 At the end of the pier sits a restaurant called the "Newport Pier Grill and Sushi."
 The restaurant has an outdoor patio called the William Wright Terrace, which adds 288 sqft and can seat up to 28 with a view of the water.
 The Newport Pier Grill and Sushi has been closed since 2012.
 It has since been deconstructed.
 At the base of the pier is the Dory Fishing Fleet, a beachside fishing cooperative founded in 1891.
 Also at the base of the pier is the headquarters of the city fire department's Lifeguard division.

-It serves as the base for Newport Beach Junior Lifeguards, a program run by the fire department that allows for kids to receive basic water training.